JoeQuattrone/LB-Client-Travis/README.md

 # LyricBunny
-LyricBunny is a lyric-searching website built with React and utilizes a Rails API.
+A lyric-searching website built with React that utilizes a Rails API.
 Type in the name of any song and LyricBunny will find and present its lyrics (30% of the lyrics due to MusixMatch's API license).
 In addition to presenting lyrics, LyricBunny offers a "like" functionality that persists to the [LB-API-Travis](https://github.com/JoeQuattrone/LB-API-Travis) database.
 This feature allows LyricBunny to store data for the "most liked songs" and present it.
 The [LB-API-Travis](https://github.com/JoeQuattrone/LB-API-Travis) repo is essential for the full functionality of LyricBunny so you will be asked to clone it in the upcoming directions.

 ## Preview